cequence-io/openai-scala-client/README.md

 **✔️ Important**: this is a "community-maintained" library and, as such, has no relation to OpenAI company.

 👉 Check out an article about the lib/client on [Medium](https://medium.com/@0xbnd/openai-scala-client-is-out-d7577de934ad).

+**🔥 New**: Try out also our [Scala client for Pinecone vector databse](https://github.com/cequence-io/pinecone-scala), or use both clients together!
+[This demo project](https://github.com/cequence-io/pinecone-openai-scala-demo) shows how to generate and store OpenAI embeddings (with `text-embedding-ada-002` model) into Pinecone and query them afterward.
+This combo is commonly used for autonomous AI agents, such as [babyAGI](https://github.com/yoheinakajima/babyagi) and [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT).

 ## Installation 🚀